huggingface/transformers/examples/language-modeling/README.md

     --wwm
 ```

-For Chinese models, we need to generate a reference files, case it's char level.
+For Chinese models, it's same with English model with only --mlm`.
+If using whole-word masking, we need to generate a reference files, case it's char level.

 ```bash
 export TRAIN_FILE=/path/to/dataset/wiki.train.raw